-Effective June 1, 2018, the entrance fees to Golden Spike NHS will be $10 per vehicle and $10 per motorcycle.
-The per-person entrance fee will be $5 and the Golden Spike Annual Park Pass will be $20.
+Effective July 22, 2020, the entrance fees to Golden Spike NHP will be $20 per vehicle and $15 per motorcycle.
+The per-person entrance fee will be $0 and the Golden Spike Annual Park Pass will be $35.

 Connecting to the Past

-Golden Spike National Historic Site preserves 2,735 acres of land surrounding a 15 mile stretch of the original Transcontinental Railroad.
+Golden Spike National Historical Park preserves 2,735 acres of land surrounding a 15 mile stretch of the original Transcontinental Railroad.
 The site is located in a remote valley on the north end of the Great Salt Lake.
 There is only one paved road that will bring visitors out to the site.

 The site where the last spike was driven is located within a hundred yards of the Visitor Center and is commemorated by a polished wooden tie with a plaque resting inches from where the 1869 ceremony was held.